United Kingdom: Counselling Options For Mental Health Support

 • Group therapy: Many non-public therapy practices offer group sessions for individuals with common challenges such as anxiety, depression, or trauma, often at a lower cost than one-on-one therapy.
 Support groups are another option and may or may not be led by a credentialed provider.

-Types of therapy to consider
+The types of counselling to consider

 Cognitive behavioral therapy (CBT)